Korçë: Demography

 Korçë is the 7th populous city in Albania and the largest city in the Korçë County.
 In 2007, the population of the city was about 86,176 inhabitants.
 According to the Institute of Statistics (INSTAT), the city of Korçë include 51,683 (25,478 male; 26,205 female) people as of the 2011 Census.
-The city of Korçë was one of the major centres of the Greek minority in southern Albania, the other being Gjirokastër, A Greek minority still found in Korçë.
+The city of Korçë was one of the major centres of the Greek minority in southern Albania, the other being Gjirokastër.
+A Greek minority is still found in Korçë.

-Aromanians of Korçë live mainly in one neighborhood of the city where they speak Aromanian, have Aromanian cultural associations that are divided between pro-Romanian and pro-Greek factions, church liturgy in Aromanian and maintain cultural and economic connections to Romania and Greece.
+Aromanians of Korçë live mainly in one neighborhood of the city where they speak Aromanian, have Aromanian cultural associations that are divided between pro-Romanian and pro-Greek factions, receive church liturgy in Aromanian and maintain cultural and economic connections to Romania and Greece.

 Romani also inhabit the city, in particular the Kulla e Hirit neighborhood and their presence in the city mainly dates to the early 20th century when they migrated from Turkey to Florina and ultimately Korçë.

 For centuries Korçë has been an important religious centre for both Orthodox Christians and Muslims, hosting a significant Orthodox community as well as significant Sunni and Bektashi communities in and around the city.
-The main centre of the Bektashis of the area is the Turan Tekke.
+The main centre of the Bektashis of the area is the Turan Takya.
 In modern days, there are also smaller numbers of Catholics and Protestants in the city, as well the irreligious.
 The second Albanian Protestant church was opened in Korçë.
 In 1940, Korçë's Evangelical Church was closed down by the Italian fascist forces.

 Even before the foundation of the modern town, the Korçë district was initially part of the Metropolis of Kastoria (15th century), but in the early 17th century became the seat of an Orthodox bishop and in 1670 was elevated to metropolitan bishopric.
 The city remained entirely Christian until the first half of the 16th century.
-The Orthodox cathedral of saint George, a significant landmark in the city, was demolished by the authorities of the People's Republic of Albania during the atheistic campaign.
-Funding for the construction of an Orthodox church came from Romanian and Aromanian businessmen.
+The Orthodox Cathedral of Saint George, a significant landmark in the city, was demolished by the authorities of the People's Republic of Albania during the atheistic campaign.
+The St. Sotir Church serves the Aromanian community of Korçë.
+It was built from 1995 to 2005.
+The church had already existed in the early 20th century, having been completed in 1925, but it was demolished by the Albanian communist authorities in 1959.

-Islam entered the city in the 15th century through Iljaz Hoxha, an Albanian jannissary, who actively participated in the Fall of Constantinople.
+Islam entered the city in the 15th century through Iljaz Hoxha, an Albanian janissary, who actively participated in the Fall of Constantinople.
 One of the oldest mosques in Albania was built by Iljaz Hoxha in 1484, the Iliaz Mirahori Mosque.
 The Romani population of Korçë consists of Muslims, who in the 1920s maintained their own mosques in the city, while there are also Orthodox Christian Roma in the city's Varosh neighbourhood.